fluorumlabs/url-parameter-mapping/README.md

 annotation, or disable this feature completely using `@IgnoreIfNotMatched` annotation.
 In this case you can check if there were any matches using `isPatternMatched()` call.

-When no regular expression is specified, it is automatically derived from property type:
+When no custom regular expression is specified, it is automatically derived from field/method type:
 - String: `[^/]+` -- anything up to next slash
 - Integer: `-?[0-1]?[0-9]{1,9}` -- `-1999999999` to `1999999999`
 - Long: `-?[0-8]?[0-9]{1,18}` -- `-8999999999999999999` to `8999999999999999999`